 That being said, you’ll find your Disney vacation to be much different if you go during peak times rather than during the offseason.
 You’ll be able to see and do so much more during the offseason, mostly because wait times for attractions remain lower throughout the entire day.
 Remember, two of the best times to visit DW is during late spring and mid-autumn.
 The weather is more pleasant during those periods as well.

 It’s no secret that long lines tend to form in front of Disney World restaurants and food vendors at certain times of the day.
 Instead of spending the noon-time rush hour in line for lunch, try this.
 Eat a big breakfast and fend off hunger with snacks until around 2 PM, when most other guests are done with their lunch.

 This way, your family can explore the park for another hour or two rather than waiting in line.
 If everyone enjoys a late lunch, it also means a late dinner, which can save you from even more waiting by avoiding the evening dinner rush.

 5. Invest in FastPass+

 Fastpass+ is an option provided free with your Walt Disney World ticket that allows you to reserve times for certain attractions and skip the line altogether.
-Once you’ve purchased your tickets, you can register online and reserve attractions up to 30 days in advance.
+Once you’ve purchased your tickets, you can register online and reserve attractions up to 60 days in advance for onsite bookings and 30 days, day-by-day for offsite guests.
 If you’d prefer to decide in the park, there are a number of Fastpass kiosks you can use to make reservations the same day…if available.

 These are just a few simple ideas to help you cut down on the time you spend waiting in lines at Disney World.
 Honestly, with a bit of pre-planning, it’s really easier than you think!